Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 All updates are handled by Seravo so your clients don't need to worry about them.
 However, Seravo updates can be manually disabled from the WordPress admin <b>Tools->Updates</b> page.

-### Uses nocache headers if the site is in development mode
+### Use nocache headers if the site is in development mode
 Makes development with clients so much easier.

 Imagine a situation where your client sees the page in development and then doesn't know how to empty the browser cache later on.

-### Adds a Purge Cache button to the admin bar
+### Add a Purge Cache button to the admin bar
 This feature simplifies emptying your cached pages.

 Purging the cache is also achievable via command line: ``` $ wp-purge-cache ``` as seen in [commands]({{ site.baseurl }}{% post_url 2015-10-13-available-commands %}).

-### Makes URLs content relative
-This makes migration and switching the site URL easier when publishing your site.

-> **Note:** relative URLs are automatically changed into absolute URLs when using feeds (rss, atom, etc...)

-### Enables login to wp-admin with a secure SSL client certificate
+### Enable login to wp-admin with a secure SSL client certificate

 This helps the admins and clients who have multiple sites in Seravo.
 If you have multiple sites in Seravo, you can request a personal SSL-certificate from our [admins](mailto:help@seravo.com).